GSI Pinnacle Backpacker Cookset

 -Pot Gripper (Yep...only one, folks.
 More on this later.)

-I don't think any criticism is merited here as far as size in concerned, unless this cookset is overkill for a solo hiker or a short hike.
-If you want to do more than rehydrate meals and boil water, this set allows you to do anything you'd do at home with a frying pan and small pot, hence the appeal to a couple of car campers like ourselves.
-If you don't need that, pick up a MicroDualist or the kettle set.
+I don't think any criticism is merited here as far as size is concerned, unless this cookset is overkill for a solo hiker or a short hike.
+If you want to do more than rehydrate meals and boil water, this set allows you to do anything you'd do at home with a frying pan and small pot.
+If you don't need that, pick up a MicroDualist.

 As far as weight (1 lb.
 12.8 oz.) goes, well, no comparison to lugging in all the wares piecemeal.
 'Nuff said.